nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 .. |note| replace:: The following instructions are for the application core.
    To upgrade the firmware on the network core, perform the steps for FOTA upgrade described below, replacing :file:`app_update.bin`, which is the file used when upgrading firmware on the application core, with :file:`net_core_app_update.bin`.
-   In addition, ensure that :option:`CONFIG_PCD_APP` is enabled for the MCUboot child image.
+   In addition, ensure that :kconfig:`CONFIG_PCD_APP` is enabled for the MCUboot child image.
    For more details, see :ref:`nc_bootloader`.

 Protocols and use cases